lizanalab/carcedo2026NetworkClocks/README.md

 If you use this code or the trained clocks, please cite:

 > Carcedo, A. et al. (2026).
-A Network Approach to DNA methylation Clocks. *PLOS Computational Biology*. https://doi.org/[paper DOI]
+A network approach to DNA methylation clocks. *PLOS Computational Biology*. https://doi.org/[paper DOI]

 A versioned snapshot of this repository is archived at: